 Key Words: Sexual Offending; Sexual Offenders; Discourse; Media; Criminal Justice

 There has been considerable, recent media attention regarding violence against women, specifically related to sexual offences.
-This media coverage is sensationalist and is associated with panic-induced public perceptions, which results in responsive, punitive legislation (e.g., Galeste et al., 2012; Zatkin et al., 2021).
-This, in turn, creates an environment that neither addresses offending behaviour, nor protects future victims.
-In exploring the conundrum between the legitimate public concern regarding sexual offending and the unintended harm that this moral outrage causes, this paper will explore the ways in which media and popular narratives regarding sexual offending and offenders affect how perpetrators of these crimes are processed at each stage of the Criminal Justice (CJ) process.
+This media coverage is sensationalist and is associated with panic-induced public perceptions, which results in responsive, punitive legislation (e.g., Galeste et al., 2012; Zatkin et al., 2021) and creates an environment that neither addresses offending behaviour, nor protects future victims.
+This paper will explore the ways in which media and popular narratives regarding sexual offending and offenders affect how perpetrators of these crimes are processed at each stage of the Criminal Justice (CJ) process.
 The paper begins by outlining what the social narrative is, and how it differs from the legal definition of sexual offending.
 The authors then discuss how the dialogue has impacted the CJ response to sexual offending, with that response ceding to populist demands, particularly those pertaining to sentencing.
 It then follows the sexual offender through the Criminal Justice System (CJS), discussing how s/he is affected at each stage, from initial police processing of complaints, through to rehabilitation efforts and restrictions put in place post release.
 Throughout, the authors will show how popular narratives have negatively affected the CJ processes, leading to decision-making that runs counter to the evidence base.
 It is not the authors’ intention to explore these areas in detail; they simply wish to highlight how, rather than protecting those who may be harmed and responding rationally and logically, the CJS augments the problem.
 The paper will finish with policy and research recommendations to help counter this narrative and ensure a functional response to sexual offenders.

 Populist Narrative Vs Legal Definition